PyCapsuleMethods

 fn pointer(&self) -> *mut c_void

-Gets the raw c_void pointer to the value in this capsule.
+Gets the raw pointer stored in this capsule.

 fn is_valid(&self) -> bool